 Polaris: GSA's Small Business IT Contract

-It’s finally here—on March 25, 2022, GSA released a final Request for Proposal (RFP) for Polaris, a small business governmentwide IT contract vehicle.
-Polaris is a multiple-award IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.
+It’s finally here—GSA has unpaused the final Request for Proposal (RFP) for Polaris and released solicitations for all 4 pools.
+Polaris is a multiple-award small business IDIQ contract that will provide the federal government with IT services and IT service-based solutions with an emphasis on emerging technologies.

 What is the Polaris Contract Vehicle?